geeknik/my-awesome-stars/README.md

 ## C++

+- [Idov31/NovaHypervisor](https://github.com/Idov31/NovaHypervisor) - NovaHypervisor is a defensive x64 Intel host based hypervisor.
+The goal of this project is to protect against kernel based attacks (either via Bring Your Own Vulnerable Driver (BYOVD) or other means)
 - [lraton/FlopperZiro](https://github.com/lraton/FlopperZiro) - A Flipper Zero clone, but cheapest, DIY and simply Open Source, made with Arduino IDE
 - [patnashev/prst](https://github.com/patnashev/prst) - PRST is a primality testing utility written in C++.
 - [duckdb/ducklake](https://github.com/duckdb/ducklake) - DuckLake is an integrated data lake and catalog format